‘Harry And Meghan’ Movie Sex Scene Reportedly Has Queen Elizabeth’s Press Office On Edge, Director Says R

 “Let them worry,” she quipped at a panel discussion in Beverly Hills with the film’s stars, Parisa Fitz-Henley (Meghan Markle) and Murray Fraser (Prince Harry.)
 “People have sex.”

 “They’re definitely aware of the film, let’s put it that way,” said co-screenwriter Scarlett Lacey, who serves as something of a royal expert and adviser behind the scenes.
-Lacey’s father, Robert Lacey works as the historical adviser on Netflix’s The Crown and is a Queen Elizabeth biographer.
+Lacey’s father, Robert Lacey, works as the historical adviser on Netflix’s The Crown and is a Queen Elizabeth biographer.
 She even met Prince Charles a couple of times.
 So, she’s likely to be very aware of what the palace knows of the movie.

 According to Vanity Fair, Harry And Meghan: A Royal Romance includes some key points in the relationship between the prince and the former Suits actress.
 Some of these milestones include their trip to Botswana, and, of course, the marriage proposal.
 But the film is also set to give viewers insight into moments in the lead up to the engagement that the public doesn’t know much or anything about.

-The movie will touch on Prince Harry’s tug of war with the palace to get them to allow Meghan to keep her lifestyle blog and his tussle with Princess Michael of Kent over a racially insensitive brooch.
+The movie will touch on Prince Harry’s tug of war with the palace to get them to allow Meghan to keep her lifestyle blog, and his tussle with Princess Michael of Kent over a racially insensitive brooch.
 There will also reportedly be scenes which depict Meghan and Kate Middleton’s (Laura Mitchell) budding friendship.

 While it seems that the filmmakers tried to be truthful in their portrayal of Harry and Meghan’s life, Elle notes that the film is still only loosely based on them.
 Lacey admitted that they “used their imagination in places” but that they also had a lot to go on from stories in the press and Meghan’s now-defunct blog, The Tig.

-Prince Harry and Meghan Markle’s wedding will take place on May 19 at St George’s Chapel at Windsor Castle.
+Prince Harry and Meghan Markle’s wedding will take place on May 19 at St. George’s Chapel at Windsor Castle.